 But the environmental movement has been strong for decades.

 That’s a lot of years for the other side to build up not just disbelief, but proof that the world is, in fact, not ending.

 Like with an election, you as an environmental organization have two main choices.

 You can choose to speak directly to the people most likely to hear you.
 These people are highly likely to take action, to voice your cause for you, to change their own ways.

 This means you are, by default, choosing not to try and connect with the other side of the aisle.
 You’re choosing not to try and change any new minds.

 How do you reach someone who ignores you or belittles you?

 Stick around.
-We’ll talk about next week.
+We’ll talk about it in my next post.